 Communication (3 cr.)
-P: reading placement score of at least 80.
 Theory and practice of public speaking; training in thought processes necessary to organize speech content for informative and persuasive situations; application of language and delivery skills to specific audiences.
 A minimum of six speaking situations.
+PUL=1A